-Nicole Mallalieu is a passionate designer and maker of all things “textile”.
+Nicole Mallalieu is a passionate designer and maker of all things ‘textile’.
 She graduated with a degree in Fashion, and has worked in the Fashion and Craft industries in Australia, England and Ireland.
 Nicole designs and manufactures sewing patterns and kits in conjunction with teaching patternmaking, sewing and bag making.
 Her projects and articles have appeared in craft magazines such as Stitches, Get Creative and Homespun and she publishes online tutorials on her website and blog.
-Nicole’s first book, You Sew Girl! was published by ABC Books in May 2011.